 Early History of the Arenstorff family

 This web page shows only a small excerpt of our Arenstorff research.
-Another 173 words (12 lines of text) covering the years 179 and 1790 are included under the topic Early Arenstorff History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 179 and 1790 are included under the topic Early Arenstorff History in all our PDF Extended History products and printed products wherever possible.

 Arenstorff Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Arenstorff include Arenstorf, Ahrenstorf, Arenstorph, Arenstorfe, Arenstorphe, Arenstorff, Arenstorffe, Arnstorph, Ahrensdorf, Arensdorf and many more.

 Early Notables of the Arenstorff family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Arenstorff Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Arenstorff Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Arenstorff family